V/H/S (franchise): Origin

 Created in a collaboration between Brad Miska and various filmmakers, the producer developed the concept for the overall premise of V/H/S with horror producer Roxanne Benjamin, who ran the "Bloody Disgusting Selects" film distribution label at the time.
 As the co-founder of a horror-themed website, Bloody Disgusting, he used his connections to directors and writers and to further realize his creation.
-Miska described the process as a "trust fall" exercise, with the creatives developing the initial premise, which he designates as a "wrap-around" of each film; followed by the additional segments that feature as the horrific video tapes that the characters in the recurring wrap-around sequences discover.
+Miska described the process as a "trust fall" exercise, with the creatives developing the initial premise, which he designates as a "wrap-around" of each film; followed by the additional segments that feature as the horrific videotapes that the characters in the recurring wrap-around sequences discover.
 Calling the franchise "a 'fill-in-the-hole' type project", Miska encouraged creativity from the respective filmmakers, with each segment being distinct in style and story.

-Inspired by a history of experimental films, production on the first installment was developed as a potential submission for the Sundance Film Festival.
-With its chaotic post-production, the movie was submitted last-minute to the festival's deadline submission.
-Though a major risk creatively, the movie was accepted and premiered at the 2012 Sundance Film Festival.
-The film was positively received by critics and audiences, with praise directed at its cinematic format and creative variety.
-The Film Stage declared the release "a rejuvenation in the found footage area...a lively, well-constructed horror experiment"; notable given the production's chaotic, free-form development.
-Following its release and subsequent successes, a sequel was fast-tracked under the working title of "S-V/H/S", in reference to Super VHS tapes developed in 1987.

-Though the franchise is structured as in an anthology format, recurring characters and scenes, as well as a continuing plot thread indicate that the sources of the videos will be revealed as the same threat.
-The movie launched a franchise, with a series of sequels, spin-offs, and a miniseries following thereafter.